 Most know by now that culture is enormous.
 Not everybody knows how to foster good company culture, though, or even what company culture really is.

 Culture is more than just having a pool table in your office or a modern couch and lounge area.
 It’s not about having a lot of group bonding exercises.
 No, culture is all about people.
 It’s how people get along with each other.
 It’s the kinds of standards they uphold, and it’s the goals they share.
 When employees spend all day gossiping and giving dirty looks to anyone who suggests getting to work, that’s culture (though not the kind you are looking for, obviously).
 When people help and share ideas with each other because they believe in the company’s values and mission, that’s culture, too.

 All the people together at a business make a company’s culture what it is, but leadership has to set the pattern.
 If you are a leader in a business that is not deliberately shaping your company’s culture, you’re probably shaping it accidentally.

 If your company’s culture requires an update, here are three areas to consider:

 1. Right Attitude

 You want your employees to be excited about coming into work.
-Of course, not every day can be sunshine and rainbows, but work can be an incredible place—a place to develop new ideas and a place make a difference for your customers and colleagues.
+Of course, not every day can be sunshine and rainbows, but work can be an incredible place—a place to develop new ideas and a place to make a difference for your customers and colleagues.
 So, you want your people to go to sleep on a Sunday evening excited to start their week at your office.
 Avoid that TGIF mentality at all costs.
 A happy, engaged workforce simply performs better.

 The right attitude starts with you.
-Sure, you can offer incentives, you can throw office parties, you can hire the right people, but ask yourself, do you look forward to coming into work in the morning?
+Sure, you can offer incentives, you can throw office parties, you can hire the right people, but ask yourself, do you look forward to coming to work in the morning?
 If you don’t, do something about it.